dreylago/InformationRetrieval/Readme.md

 1. Better documentation
 2. Better function naming
 3. Function modularization (calcWeight)
-4. Weight factor modified by exact or lemma match
+4. Weight factor modified by word or lemma match
 5. Save search to file for later inspection
 6. Avoid some duplication in indexing